RevoltSecurities/SubProber/README.md

 ### License

-Subprober is open-source software licensed under the MIT License.
+Subprober is open-source software licensed under the GPL-3.0 License.
 See the [LICENSE](https://github.com/sanjai-AK47/Subprober/blob/main/LICENSE) file for details.

 ### Contributing